william-horn/adventures-of-swindonia/public/lib/documentation/event-maker.md

 ##
     =>  <Empty>

-If you pass the `connectionInstance` as an argument, then the other two argument are not necessary.
+If you pass the `connectionInstance` as an argument, then the other two arguments are not necessary.
 This is because connection instances have a one-to-one relationship with event connections; meaning there will only ever be one event connection associated with a connection instance.

 ```js
 event.connect( () => console.log('connection #1 fired!') );